themestechnology/magento-google-merchant-center-shopping-feed-atom/README.md

 Q: My web browser is crashing/freezing when I run this script

 A: Its your computer, either limit the number of loops the foreach makes when testing or use a different computer

 Q: I am using firefox web browser and cannot see the out put XML

 A: Use a different web browser such as Chrome

+Q: How large will the output file be?
+A: This will depend on the length of your product descriptions but in general 1.5 MB for each 1000 products

+Q: Can I save this XML file?
+A: Yes you can do a Ctr+S or use PHP to make a file using fopen

+Q: I have a lot of products and the http/server is timing out what can I do

+A: You can set your php.ini file to have a longer time out http://php.net/manual/en/function.set-time-limit.php.
+However if you do not have access or have a PCI compliance scanning service this may cause problems so...

+A: You can set up a cron job to run the script on the server, do not use echo $rss->asXML(); instead use the php fopen to make a new xml file on the server and point google to that.